Hybrid Trajectory Optimization for Autonomous Terrain Traversal of Articulated Tracked Robots: Experiments and Results

 \subsubsection{Results of Mode Switching}

 Fig.\ref{fig:real_world_plot} shows that the HTO module is capable of generating motion with mode switching in a multi-terrain traversal.
+The whole traversal task contains 10 mode switches, which are efficiently solved by dividing into subproblems with single mode switches in a receding-horizon fashion.
 Specifically, the robot successfully climbs up the high platform by switching to traversing mode within 18-29s.
 Each staircase's traversal undergoes two traversal modes and one driving mode since the steps are simplified to a plane and the planner regards the robot as driving on a plane when the body is entirely situated on it.
 A short driving mode occurs during 129-131s due to the stairs' brief length.